 How much more will God do for His own people who cry out to Him day and night?
 Jesus answered that question by declaring “I tell you how much….
 He will avenge them speedily.”

 We are there.
-We are at a place where we must cry out day and night.
-A time of allowing our continual declaring of God’s Word and His promises weary the enemy.
+We are at a place where we must cry day and night.
+A time of our continual declaring of God’s Word and His promises to weary the enemy.

 Be unceasing in prayer, praying perseveringly (1 Thess 5:17, Amp.)

 Continue earnestly in prayer, being vigilant in it with thanksgiving (Col 4:2.)

 James 5:16 says, the earnest, heartfelt, continued, prayer of a righteous man makes tremendous power available, dynamic in its working” (Amp.)
 We are going to see this tremendous power that is readily available to us.
 We are starting to see the dynamic momentum of intercessory prayer.
 We must press in with all our might.